Diamondbacks vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Blake Snell (8-8) will take to the mound for the Padres and make his 24th start of the season.
+- Rich Hill (7-11) will take the mound for the Padres, his 24th start of the season.

-- In 23 starts this season, he's earned a quality start in 11 of them.
+- He has earned a quality start seven times in 23 starts this season.

-- Snell has pitched five or more innings in 14 straight games and will look to extend that streak.

-- In 23 appearances this season, he has finished eight without allowing an earned run.
+- In 23 starts, Hill has pitched through or past the fifth inning 18 times.
+He has a season average of 5.3 frames per outing.

 |Opponent